CurvSurf/FindSurface-SceneKit-ARDemo-iOS/README.md

 ![interface](README.images/ar-scene-with-pointcloud.jpg)

+> The following descriptions start from the lower-left corner of the picture above and proceed counterclockwise.
 1. [Feature types](https://github.com/CurvSurf/FindSurface#auto-detection) of surfaces to detect (plane/sphere/cylinder only).
 2. Confidence levels to filter point cloud (e.g., the "`C.Med`" option means filtering out the points having "low" confidence).
 3. The opacity of the point cloud and radius indicators.